Boston University's Premiere Undergraduate Journal

 2018-19 Editorial Board

-Raina is a rising junior at Boston University studying International Relations with a specialization in Security Studies in the Middle East and North Africa.
-She began as a Staff Writer and later REACT News Manager for the IR Review, covering issues like the illegal dancers of Iran and the destruction of world heritage sites by ISIS.
-She is also the Conference Operations Manager for the United Nations Association of Greater Boston and has previously worked for the Youth Assembly at the United Nations, Rt Hon David Lammy MP in Westminster, and the former Attorney General of New South Wales in Australia.
-She is the co-founder of the nonprofit Global Ambassadors and REACT News, and the author of Young Adult Fiction novel "The Voice of Thunder."
+Raina is a senior at Boston University studying International Relations with a specialization in Security Studies in the Middle East and North Africa.
+She began as a Staff Writer and later REACT News co-founder for the IR Review, covering issues like the illegal dancers of Iran and the destruction of world heritage sites by ISIS.
+She is also a Business Development Specialist for BOARD International and has previously worked for the Youth Assembly at the United Nations, Rt Hon David Lammy MP in Westminster, and the former Attorney General of New South Wales in Australia.
+She is the co-founder of the organization Global Ambassadors and REACT News, and the author of Young Adult Fiction novel "The Voice of Thunder."
 She has had the honor of speaking at the United Nations several times and has been recognized for her work by the Coca-Cola Foundation, Zonta International, Claes Nobel, and more.
 She is currently conducting research on urban refugees in Istanbul, Turkey and Amman, Jordan.
 She hopes to someday work in human rights law, and loves getting lost in cities, forests, or a good book.

 Editor-in-Chief & REACT News Anchor

 Gowtham Asokan is a Junior studying Economics and Political Science.
 Being brought up in Turkey in an Indian background gave Gowtham a strong association to both countries.
 His hobbies include: Chess, Reading, and talking long walks by the Esplanade.
 He hopes to work on Economic policy regarding developmental economics in aiding lesser developed regions.

 Morgan Cope is a junior in the College of Arts and Sciences studying International Relations with a concentration in International Economics, Business, and Politics.
 She truly realized her passion for exploring different cultures and lifestyles when she spent a summer living with a family in Dublin, Ireland and hopes to live abroad again someday soon!
 She loves meeting new people and hearing their experiences and stories.
 In her free time, Morgan enjoys singing along to throwback songs with her friends and adventuring around Boston to find delicious food.